Gary Schaefer: Murders

+Murder of Sherry Nastasia

 On August 28, 1979, 13-year-old Sherry Nastasia was reported missing from her home in Springfield after she was last seen climbing into an unknown man's dark green Pontiac Firebird.
 She remained missing for three months, until a truck driver who had stopped at a rest area near Rockingham discovered skeletal remains near the state police barracks.
 It was sent to the office of Dr. Eleanor McQuillen, who identified the body as Nastasia's via dental records.
 Initially, the cause of death could not be determined despite several bones having been broken.
 Later on, it was determined that she had been likely stabbed to death by her abductor.